Couples Therapy

 Common Reasons Couples Seek Therapy

-Couples can lose a sense of safety and secure connection, sometimes suddenly after a betrayal, or gradually over time through detachment, unmet needs, or long‑standing resentment.
+Couples can lose a sense of safety and secure connection sometimes suddenly after a betrayal, or gradually over time through emotional distance, unmet needs, or long-standing resentment.
+Couples therapy in Pasadena helps partners rebuild emotional safety and restore a sense of connection.

-Couples often come to therapy after affairs, major disclosures, or other breaches of trust.
+Many couples seek therapy after affairs, major disclosures, or other breaches of trust.
 In these moments, it can feel like the ground has disappeared beneath you.
-Couples therapy offers a compassionate space to rebuild trust, process the pain, and understand the deeper dynamics that may have existed long before the betrayal.
+Couples therapy offers a compassionate space to rebuild trust, process the pain, and understand the deeper patterns that may have existed long before the betrayal.

 LGBTQ couple in argument, symbolizing the need for couples therapy with Danielle Palomares in Pasadena, CA